 \subsection{GRS 1915+105}

-Two of the models impose upper bound on the spin of the black holes which is lower then the maximum allowed by the theory.
-The RP2 model allows no solutions for spins greater than $a=0.95$ and the 2:1 model gives solutions only for $a\leq0.835$.

-The masses predicted by the different models for this black hole are in the range $3.2\leq M/M_\odot\leq 75.6$.
-The retrograde version of the 3:2 model predicts the lowest value, $3.2 M_\odot$, while the RP2 model, in its prograde version, gives the maximum value for the mass $75.6M_\odot$.
-Two of the models distinctly satisfy the predicted in the literature diapason in their prograde version -- 3:2 and 3:2~K. The rest of them do not cover this range even partly.
-The model 3:2~K provides the shortest value range, $5.8\leq M/M_\odot\leq12.7$.
-The region in which the predictions of the models overlap is $16.7 \leq M/M_\odot\leq17.9$.
-It does not even remotely coincides with the reference interval $10.6\leq M/M_\odot\leq14.4$.
+The masses predicted by the different models for this black hole are in the range $5.8\leq M/M_\odot\leq 84.4$.
+The 3:2~K model predicts the lowest value $5.8 M_\odot$, while the RP2 model gives the maximum value for the mass $84.4M_\odot$.
+One of the models distinctly satisfy the predicted in the literature diapason -- 3:2.
+The following models -- 3:1; 3:2~K; RP, 3:1~K and RP1 cover this range only partially.
+The model 3:2~K provides the shortest value range, $5.7\leq M/M_\odot\leq12.7$.